anka-kondraska/dynamic.accountants/_posts/2019-09-15-where do we start.md

 According to [Stackoverflow Developer Survey from 2019](https://insights.stackoverflow.com/survey/2019){:target="_blank"} Python is the fastest-growing programming language and the second most loved.
 ![Stackoverflow Most Loved 2019 Screenshot](/assets/img/stackoverflow_most_loved_2019.png)

 The hardest thing about getting started is making sure your environment is set up correctly, especially if you are looking to run your Jupyter Notebook locally.
-However, there are many websites and in browser options making it significantly easier.
+However, there are many websites and in-browser options making it significantly easier.

-### Running Jupyter in The Cloud – Easy Option - No Installations Required
+### <i class="fa fa-wind"></i> Running Jupyter in The Cloud – Easy Option - No Installations Required
 1. Google Colab - In your browser open [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#scrollTo=wRH3FBu-Hqau){:target="_blank"}
     * Colaboratory is a Jupyter environment running entirely in your browser
     * It is free and allows you to store your `.ipynb` (Jupyter) files in your Drive or GitHub